Green Gorilla Sustainability News

 Listen to the Podcast: rnz.co.nz/insight

-Tucked away in a small corner of our land in Onehunga, Auckland are the Green Gorilla beehives and this year we had our first small honey harvest.
+Green Gorilla beehives are tucked away in a small section of our Onehunga facility and this year, we had our first small honey harvest.

 Sometimes it can be dirty and noisy around our operations, so our team wanted to give the local environment a helping hand by establishing beehives.
 We're very excited about the bees and their work.

-Although the amount of honey is small and we can't offer it for sale, there's something very special about having your own brand of honey!
+Although the amount of honey is small and we can't offer it for sale, there's something extraordinary about having your brand of honey!
 And check out the honey labels!
-We commissioned Mitch Hejl of Relish Creative to design a label and were blown away with the end result.
+We commissioned Mitch Hejl of Relish Creative to design a label and were blown away by the result.

 Did you know?
 Bees usually forage up to 3 km from their hive, so our bees might be gathering pollen from Cornwall Park in the north to Mangere in the south.